guilhermefarto/ant-colony-optimization/README.md

 ## Dependencies

-All dependencies of the project are native to Processing platform.
+All dependencies of this project are native to Processing platform.

 ## Contact / License